awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_source_delay.md

 # mysql\.rds\_set\_source\_delay<a name="mysql_rds_set_source_delay"></a>

-Sets the minimum number of seconds to delay replication from the master to the current Read Replica\.
-Use this procedure when you are connected to a Read Replica to delay replication from its master\.
+Sets the minimum number of seconds to delay replication from the master to the current read replica\.
+Use this procedure when you are connected to a read replica to delay replication from its master\.

 ## Syntax<a name="mysql_rds_set_source_delay-syntax"></a>